 There were no significant differences between the treatment groups for all-cause mortality: 366 (8.2%) in the Atorvastatin calcium 80 mg/day group vs. 374 (8.4%) in the simvastatin 20 to 40 mg/day group.
 The proportions of subjects who experienced CV or non-CV death were similar for the Atorvastatin calcium 80 mg group and the simvastatin 20 to 40 mg group.

 Hyperlipidemia and Mixed Dyslipidemia

-Atorvastatin calcium reduces total-C, LDL-C, VLDL-C, apo B, and TG, and increases HDL-C in patients with hyperlipidemia and mixed dyslipidemia.
+Atorvastatin calcium reduces total-C, LDL-C, VLDL-C, apo B, and TG, and increases HDL-C in patients with hyperlipidemia (heterozygous familial and nonfamilial) and mixed dyslipidemia ( Fredrickson Types IIa and IIb).
 Therapeutic response is seen within 2 weeks, and maximum response is usually achieved within 4 weeks and maintained during chronic therapy.

 Atorvastatin calcium is effective in a wide variety of patient populations with hyperlipidemia, with and without hypertriglyceridemia, in men and women, and in the elderly.

 In three multicenter, double-blind studies in patients with hyperlipidemia, Atorvastatin calcium was compared to other statins.
-After randomization, patients were treated for 16 weeks with either Atorvastatin calcium 10 mg per day or a fixed dose of the comparative agent (Table 7).
+After randomization, patients were treated for 16 weeks with either Atorvastatin calcium 10 mg per day or a fixed dose of the comparative agent ( Table 8).